materials-marketplace/user-docs/docs/source/ucs/sa_weld_strength_tut.md

 ![ws_app|200x100](../_static/img/ucs/standalone_apps/weld_input_2.png)

 Here we select the butt weld, weld throat thickness of 2 mm and effective length of the weld of 2 mm.
-Once the butt weld type is selected you hav to select a configuration, to hel you decide the app shows a image depicting the available possibilities.
+Once the butt weld type is selected you have to select a configuration to help you decide the app shows a image depicting the available possibilities.

 ![ws_app|200x100](../_static/img/ucs/standalone_apps/weld_input_3.png)